-Can you relieve your spine pain and get a good night’s rest?
-Sure, but some drugs might get in the way.
+Can you relieve your spine pain and get a good night’s rest too?
+Sure, but some medications might get in the way.

 Prescription medications are among the most recommended nonsurgical treatments for back and neck pain.
-While these drugs may help relieve what ails your spine, your sleep may suffer as a result.
+While these medications may help relieve what ails your spine, your sleep may be affected as a result.
 That’s a big deal, as sleep deprivation harms your overall health.

-Unfortunately, back and neck pain medications can have side effects—and interfering with your sleep and ability to function normally during the day are common ones.
-Your medicine may prevent you from falling asleep or getting enough sleep.
-Or, you might doze off easily, but your sleep quality suffers.
-Plus, sleep-related side effects don’t just affect you during the nighttime hours, as you might experience jitters or drowsiness during the day.
+Unfortunately, back and neck pain medications can have side effects — and interfering with your sleep and ability to function normally during the day are common ones.
+Your medications may prevent you from falling asleep or getting enough sleep.
+Or, you might doze off easily, but your sleep quality is reduced.
+Plus, sleep-related side effects don’t just affect you during the evening hours, as you might experience jitters or drowsiness during the day.

 Sleep Science 101: rethinking sedatives